31 October 2020

 They were known for "materializing spirits" or making spirits appear and then taking photographs of them, what they called Ghost Photography.
 They became quite the sensation and decided to stay in SLC and built a very handsome flat.
 Built in 1904, the flat was located at 269 E 300 S, just west of what is now Current Fish and Oyster restaurant.
 The first floor contained seating for 200 people for the Spiritualist shows.
 The second floor was office and living space.

-Seances and lectures were held every Sunday with physic readings and spirit encounters the rest of the week.
+Seances and lectures were held every Sunday with psychic readings and spirit encounters the rest of the week.
 Admission was charged, anywhere between 10 cents and $2 per person (up to $58 in today’s money).

 In 1906 their shows were shown to be fraudulent when a 72-year-old widow seized the semi-luminous garment worn by a “ghost” and was revealed to be George Arnold, who then punched the woman in the face.